rgibson2/pychell_rvs/README.rst

 Getting Started
 ===============

 Below is a quick-start guide which fits 4 nights (8 spectra) of Barnard's Star spectra using spectra from the iSHELL spectrograph.
-ONly orders 11, 13, and 15 are fit.
+Only orders 11, 13, and 15 are fit.
 The wavelength solution and LSF are obtained from a methane gas cell, which are provided in default_templates.

 First, copy the example folder GJ_699 to a new location of your choice.
 Open a terminal window in this new location.
 Run: